We’re having a Come to Your Higher Power Moment over cookware here people. It’s time.

 Step Two Part Two – Eat the bacon!
 Best part of the whole seasoning process, I think.

 Step Four – Immediately dry with a towel.
 Don’t let your cast iron drip dry.
-Risidual water that doesn’t evaporate will immediately start to rust your cast iron.
+Residual water that doesn’t evaporate will immediately start to rust your cast iron.
 Rust doesn’t taste nearly as good as bacon coming out of a well seasoned pan.

 Step Four Part Two – If you do have rust accumulation, take a brillo pad to the affected areas and scrape it away until you no longer see any rust spots.
 Rinse it off and dry immediately.